Incident Management Plan: Management of a non-routine incident, de-escalation and closure

 Strategic Incident Director (SID)

-3.23 The SID is also responsible for convening any briefing or stock-take meetings with their counterparts in OGDs, co-ordinating these with the incident Daily rhythm as required and establishing strategic level cross-government lines of communication.
+3.23 The SID is also responsible for convening any briefing or stock-take meetings with their counterparts in OGDs, co-ordinating these with the incident daily rhythm as required and establishing strategic level cross-government lines of communication.
 The SID will also lead on the liaison with the COBR Unit or its devolved equivalent.

 3.24 The FSA’s internal roles and responsibilities SOP sets out the role and responsibilities of the SID and SIOG Chair during a non-routine incident.

-FSA Chief Executive Officer (CEO)
+FSA Chief Executive (CE)

 3.28 When the FSA are the LGD it is normally expected that the most relevant party, or party requested by the COBR Unit, with expertise on the situation would attend.
 In the event of a COBR (O) or COBR (M), the most relevant party with expertise of the situation would attend.
-The CEO and/or SID (if role has been delegated) will be responsible for providing any briefing or preparation for the attending Minister.
+The CE and/or SID (if role has been delegated) will be responsible for providing any briefing or preparation for the attending Minister.
 Briefing or verbal preparation for the attending party would be prepared by IMCG.

 FSA Chief Scientific Advisor